-There’s a very practical intersection between managing people at work, and the trends we see out there on our feeds.
+No matter where you work, there’s a very practical intersection between managing people at work, and the trends we see out there in the media and business press.

 What skills do managers need to practice and learn, and how do we learn them?

-When reading to learn, how do we filter out the clickbait?
+When reading to learn, how do we filter out the clickbait and faux trend pieces?

 How will we evaluate how our own labor is deployed, and consider the human beings behind the products and services we use?

 I want you to have the best information.
-Because everything that spins across our feeds about the workplace — it’s not equally good.
+Because everything that comes spinning across your feeds — it’s not all equally good.

 My approach is practical.
 I’m a practitioner.
 And we all have to go to work tomorrow, and do all of the things.
 Hopefully the right things.

-Each issue of the free monthly newsletter orbits around a single theme relating to leading people at work.
+Each free newsletter orbits around a single theme relating to leading people at work.

 Sometimes it’s an essential skill, or best practice.
-Like setting goals, a woefully unappreciated practice IMO.
+Like setting goals, a woefully unappreciated and undertaught practice IMO.